• Skip to primary navigation

 Lead Chimney Flashing Including Front and Side Apron

-In this project you will find out how to fit the sheet lead front and side apron when flashing a chimney to ensure that your chimney and roof both remain waterproof.
+In this project you will find out about lead chimney flashing and how to fit the sheet lead front and side apron when flashing a chimney to ensure that your chimney and roof both remain waterproof.
 Also learn about stepped lead flashing and sealing chased mortar joints and lead soakers.

 TwitterFacebookPin ItBuffer